 Still from Aubrey Birdwell's Dead Channel: red glyphs cascade downward against a black background, pooling into a dense, shifting ocean of characters.

-Dead Channel (2025) CRT, ASCII generative animation
+Dead Channel (2025) animation frame, ASCII generative animation for CRT

 The work reflects on a world saturated by death and voices, a digital sea in which grief, outrage, and disinformation circulate together.
 Characters fall like bodies and accumulate as data exhaust, forming a liquid archive that swells until it overtakes the sky.
 The piece conjures both Gibson’s image of “a television tuned to a dead channel” and Jarzombek’s Digital Stockholm Syndrome: the screen as tomb and ocean, where signal collapses into noise and traces.